-Create a Sustainability questionnaire (see example below) and use this when engaging with suppliers to assess their commitment to sustainable practice

-Ask all suppliers if they have a sustainability statement and ask if you can be emailed a сору
+- Create a Sustainability questionnaire (see example below) and use this when engaging with suppliers to assess their commitment to sustainable practice - Ask all suppliers if they have a sustainability statement and ask if you can be emailed a copy

 Table 1: Suggested Questionnaire for manufacturers.

 Questionnaire to suppliers and manufacturers We take the sourcing of our products seriously.
 We try to ensure that we buy products from ethical sources and from a supplier that takes an active interest in minimising their impact on the environment.
 We would like our patients to be given this information so they are able to make informed decisions about the products that they are purchasing.
 With this in mind we are now starting to classify our products depending on some of the environmental issues involved.
-General Policy Does the manufacturer and/or distributer have their own environmental policy and sustainability report?28 Please attach:
+General Policy Does the manufacturer and/or distributer have their own environmental policy and sustainability report?
+Please attach:

 Does the manufacturer and/or distributer have an environmental, quality management or health and safety management system in place (e.g. IS014001, IS09001, OHSAS18001) or any other environmental certifications?

-2d.
-Engage your suppliers to become more sustainable
+Actions continued

-Actions continued Sustainable food?
+Sustainable food?